kissmetrics/km-support/_posts/2010-01-02-people-events-properties.md

 layout: post
 title: Your Data Is All People, Events and Properties
 categories: getting-started
-summary: All the data in KISSmetrics comes down to three groups - people, events and properties.
+summary: All the data in Kissmetrics comes down to three groups - people, events and properties.
 ---
 * Table of Contents
 {:toc}
 * * *

-All the data in KISSmetrics is in the form **people**, **events** and **properties**.
+All the data in Kissmetrics is in the form **people**, **events** and **properties**.
 In short, these indicate who your users are, what they do, and additional information about them (which lets you group similar people together).

 ![Simple API][simple-api]

 # People

-The core unit in KISSmetrics is a person, and we really do mean a ***person*** -- a human being, not a unique visit or a session.
+The core unit in Kissmetrics is a person, and we really do mean a ***person*** -- a human being, not a unique visit or a session.
 You may often be looking at aggregate reports of user behavior, but at the end of the day, it's possible to see data for each individual person.

 People are represented by "**identities**", usually more than one.
 There are two types: